1966 Commonwealth Paraplegic Games: Australia

 The Australian team included 8 men and 3 women.
 Ten members of the team had competed at the 1962 Games and come away with gold medals, but the total delegation was smaller than in 1962 owing to a lack of funds.

 The only newcomer to the Australian team was John Martin.
 He competed in four sports, para-athletics, para-swimming, wheelchair basketball and table tennis.
 Martin won silver in the men's 50 yard freestyle Class C event.

 Lorraine Dodd was Australia's only female competitor from Western Australia on the team.
 Going to the Games to compete in swimming, Dodd did not feel she had gotten in enough training.

 Daphne Ceeney was another member of the Australian delegation, winning gold in wheelchair fencing.
 Ceeney set a world record in the women's 50 m freestyle Class D event in a Games record time of 45.6 seconds.

 The Australian delegation included Mikko Tamminen, who won 5 medals at the Games.
 His gold medals were in shot put and middleweight weightlifting.
 His silvers were in the javelin and club throw.
 His sole bronze medal came in the discus.
 The Finnish born competitor immigrated to Australia in 1951 and was injured in an accident in 1957.
 He died a year after the 1966 Games took place.

 Vic Renalson came away from the Games with 2 golds, 2 silver and 1 bronze.
 He competed in para-athletics in Kingston.
 Following the Games, he started to get involved with athletics coaching.

 The team manager was Kevin Betts.

 England

 The English team included swimmer Sue Masham.
 She won silver in the women's 25 m breaststroke class A event.
 It also included swimmer Margaret Gibbs, who finished second in the women's 50 m freestyle Class D event.

 Jamaica

 The delegation from Jamaica included Octavius Morgan, who set a world record in the men's 50 yard freestyle Class C event in a time of 53.7 seconds.

 New Zealand

 New Zealand also participated in these Games.
 Their team manager was Max Steward.
 They had a better funding situation than their Australian competitors, but some team members withdrew early because of medical issues.
 The team included 1962 Games gold medalist Auckland's Pompey Heremaia.
 Heremaia competed in the precision javelin, snooker, shot put, club throw and wheelchair fencing.
-Heremaia was New Zealand's sole representative at the 1962 Games; here he won medals in snooker and javelin.
+Heremaia and Wilf Martin were New Zealand's sole representatives at the 1962 Games; here Heremaia won medals in snooker and javelin.